hoywan/OSP_backend/README.md

 Example:
 {"message":"Survey successfully created.
 The token of this survey is: 5GXbe"}

+The token is random generated, so it has less chance to be "5GXbe" again.
+You should use the one generated when trying other APIs.

 |    400   |  Bad Request  |       Description      |
 |:---------:|:------:|:----------------------:|